 A leave of absence from the graduate program may be granted to students for reasons other than academic difficulty for up to one full year after the end of the semester in progress.
 Any matriculated graduate student who is not enrolled in Daemen coursework in a given semester must file a leave of absence for that semester.
 The leave requires approval by the Graduate Program Director and the Office of Academic Advisement and begins after the end of the semester in progress.
-Students desiring a leave of absence should complete the Leave of Absence/Withdrawal form available online (accessible from the Academic Advisement and Registrar's offices web pages) and in the Office of Academic Advisement and Registrar's offices web pages) and in the Office of Academic Advisement indicate his/her intended date of return to the College on the form.
+Students desiring a leave of absence should complete the Leave of Absence/Withdrawal form available online (accessible from the Academic Advisement and Registrar's offices web pages) and in the Office of Academic Advisement.
+The student must indicate his/her intended date of return to the College on the form.
 If the student does not return to the college by the appropriate date, he/she will be considered as having withdrawn from the College.
 Withdrawal necessitates a formal application to the Office of Admissions for readmission.
 Students returning from a Leave of Absence or accepted for readmission following Withdrawal from the College must meet all requirements which are in force at the time of the student's return to Daemen College.